Wednesday, February 27, 2013

 February 18 - 27:

-We have just returned home after meeting friends from Canberra.
-We were camped at Arakoon National Park.
-It's located just over 100 Km's south of where we live.
-We also try and camp here ourselves at least once each year.
+We have just returned home after visiting friends from Canberra.
+We were camping at Arakoon National Park, which is located just over 100 km south of our home.
+We also aim to camp there at least once every year.

-Unfortunately, we could not have chosen a worse time to be away.
-We were camped here while much of the east coast was under an intense low-pressure system.
-This particular system produced gale forced winds along the coast, heavy rainfall which led to flash flooding of the Macleay River and very rough seas.
-In fact we were stranded and unable to come home because the Pacific Highway was cut in several places.
+Unfortunately, we couldn't have picked a worse time to be away.
+While we were camping, much of the east coast was affected by an intense low-pressure system.
+This system brought gale-force winds along the coast, heavy rainfall causing flash flooding of the Macleay River, and very rough seas.
+We were stranded and unable to return because the Pacific Highway was closed in several places.

-The campground at Arakoon is located on the bay side of Laggers Point on a strip between the beach and the historic Trial Bay Gaol and faces the town of South West Rocks across the bay.
-The gaol and trees along the sea front protect the camping area from the worst of the weather blowing in off the ocean.
+The campground at Arakoon is situated on the bay side of Laggers Point, on a strip between the beach and the historic Trial Bay Gaol, facing the town of South West Rocks across the bay.
+The gaol and the trees along the seafront provide protection for the camping area from the worst of the weather blowing in from the ocean.

-The campsites along the sea front are not powered but are level and are quite generously large.
-There are powered sites but these sites are further away from the beach with only few having a glimpse of the sea.
+The campsites along the seafront are not powered but are level and quite generously sized.
+There are powered sites, but these are further from the beach, and only a few offer a glimpse of the sea.

-The Gaol was established as a public works prison in the 1870's.
-It was built to house prison labourer's, brought here to build a breakwater designed to make Trial Bay a safe harbour between Sydney and Brisbane.
+The Gaol was established as a public works prison in the 1870s.
+It was built to house prison labourers, brought here to construct a breakwater intended to make Trial Bay a safe harbour between Sydney and Brisbane.
 The scheme was a failure because it was impossible to maintain the break wall.

-The un-powered sites are between the pine trees.
+The unpowered sites are situated between the pine trees.

-During World War 1, the gaol was used as a camp for people of German descent, interned by the government as possible 'enemy' sympathisers.
+During World War I, the gaol was used as a camp for people of German descent, interned by the government as possible 'enemy' sympathisers.

 A few kilometres south of Arakoon is Smoky Cape Lighthouse in Hat Head National Park.
-Smoky Cape was named by Captain Cook in 1770.
-He named it because of the great amount of smoke from aboriginal burn-off fires on the headland.
+Smoky Cape was named by Captain Cook in 1770 because of the large amount of smoke from Aboriginal burn-off fires on the headland.
 The lighthouse was completed in 1891 and is now fully automated.

-The complex of buildings consist of the lighthouse, head keeper's residence, assistant keepers residence and stables.
-The residence's have been refurbished and are available for rent.
+The complex of buildings consists of the lighthouse, the head keeper's residence, the assistant keepers' residence, and stables.
+The residences have been refurbished and are now available for rent.